tomuxmon/xml-mut/readme.md

 ### GET

-[Get syntax](xml-mut-parse/src/get_clause.rs) is expressed like shown below:
+[Get syntax](xml-mut-parse/src/get_clause.rs) is expressed as shown below:

 ```sql
 GET {node_path}
 ```

-`GET` is mandatory clause containing only the path of the node you intend to mutate.
-A simple example below:
+`GET` is a mandatory clause containing only the path of the node you intend to mutate.
+A simple example is below:

 ```sql
 GET Candy/Sweet